WayneKeenan/picraftzero/README.md

 ```

 Open a web browser, on almost any platform or browser, to: `http://raspberrypi.local:8000/` or `http://<IP>:8000/`

-The browser should be in landscape mode (or ona  desktop the windows should be wider than taller)

 Click on the 'Single Camera' icon in the center of the toolbar.